rwynn/gtm/README.md

 		Ordering:            gtm.Document,  // defaults to gtm.Oplog. ordering guarantee of events on the output channel
 		UpdateDataAsDelta:   false,         // set to true to only receive delta information in the Data field on updates (info straight from oplog)
-		DirectReadNs: []string{"db.users"}, // set to a slice of namespaces to read data directly from bypassing the oplog })
+		DirectReadNs: []string{"db.users"}, // set to a slice of namespaces to read data directly from bypassing the oplog
+	        DirectReadCursors:   10,            // determines the requested number of cursors to parallelCollectionScan
+		Log:                 myLogger,      // pass your own logger })

 ### Direct Reads ###